sthwalo/sthwalo/README.md

 When a user clicks "Access FIN" from the marketing site and arrives at the FIN dashboard:

 1. **FIN handles its own auth** -- The Spring Boot backend manages JWT sessions
-2. **No shared auth with the marketing site** -- The marketing site is public/static; Supabase auth is only for the contact form
+2. **No shared auth with the marketing site** -- The marketing site is public/static; the Express backend only handles contact form submissions
 3. **Same-domain cookies** -- If using Option A (subdirectory), cookies set on `yourdomain.com` by the FIN backend are accessible at both `/` and `/app/`, making session persistence seamless

 #### Recommended Flow